-Summary: My PhD is entitled 'Fighting over Nazis?
-Anglo-American Intelligence Rivalry in Occupied Germany 1945-1955' and is funded by the White Rose College of the Arts and Humanities (WRoCAH) and the AHRC.
+Summary: My PhD thesis analyses Anglo-American intelligence rivalry and cooperation in occupied Germany and is funded by the White Rose College of the Arts and Humanities (WRoCAH) and the AHRC.

 Location: Michael Sadler Building

-My PhD thesis analyses the extent of Anglo-American intelligence rivalry in occupied Germany, the forms it took and its consequences.
-Building on the original contribution to history provided in my BA dissertation, one of the consequences I am investigating is how intelligence rivalry influenced the growth of popular conspiracy theories concerning the escape and post-war survival of leading Nazis such as Adolf Hitler and Martin Bormann.
+My PhD thesis analyses Anglo-American intelligence rivalry and cooperation in occupied Germany.
 Despite emphasis by historians such as Stephen Dorril on occupied Germany being a centre for Anglo-American intelligence rivalry and, according to Ian Saying and Douglas Botting, the Cold War front line between 1945-1950, the historiography lacks a comprehensive, primary source based account of Anglo-American intelligence rivalry in occupied Germany, leaving many questions unanswered.
-My research seeks to fill this gap in historical knowledge by analysing intelligence files in the British National Archives (TNA) and the National Archives and Records Administration (NARA) in America.
-It also seeks to address the hagiography in the historiography surrounding Anglo-American intelligence relations described by Richard J. Aldrich through analysing the often unflattering opinions of intelligence officers previously unknown to history.
-A key focus of my research is the British Intelligence Division (ID) in Occupied Germany.
+Moreover, although much has been written about intelligence cooperation, most works have focused on scientific intelligence, neglecting the equally if not more important areas of political and security intelligence.
+My research seeks to fill these gaps in historical knowledge by analysing intelligence files in the British National Archives (TNA) and the National Archives and Records Administration (NARA II) in America.
+It also seeks to address the hagiography in the historiography surrounding Anglo-American intelligence relations described by Richard J. Aldrich.
+A key focus of my research is the British Intelligence Division (ID).
 This organisation was larger than MI5 and MI6 combined and yet very little is known about its functions and activities.

 Scholarships and Awards: